Magic Quadrant for Unified Communications

 The primary goal of unified communications (UC) is to improve user productivity and to enhance business processes.
 Gartner defines UC products (equipment, software and services) as those that facilitate the use of multiple enterprise communications methods to obtain that goal.
 This can include the control, management and integration of these methods.
 UC products integrate communications channels (media), networks and systems, as well as IT business applications and, in some cases, consumer applications and devices.

-UC products are used by people to facilitate personal communications and by enterprises to support workgroup and collaborative communications and business workflows.
-Some UC products may extend UC outside company boundaries to enhance communications among organizations, support interactions among large public communities or for personal communications.
+UC products are used by individuals to facilitate personal communications, and by enterprises to support workgroup and collaborative communications and business workflows.
+Some UC products may extend UC outside company boundaries to enhance communications among organizations, and to support interactions among large public communities or for personal communications.
 UC applications are increasingly being integrated or offered in concert with collaboration applications to form unified communications and collaboration (UCC) and, in some cases, are being integrated with business applications and workflows, something Gartner calls communications-enabled business processes (CEBPs).

 It is useful to divide UC into six broad communications product areas:

-- Voice and telephony — This area includes fixed, mobile and soft telephony, as well as the evolution of PBXs and IP PBXs.
+- Telephony — This area includes fixed, mobile and soft telephony, as well as the evolution of PBXs and IP PBXs.
 This category includes options for voice and video that bypass traditional connectivity methods, such as direct Internet-based connections.

 - Conferencing — This area includes voice (audio) conferencing, videoconferencing, Web conferencing that includes document and application sharing capabilities, and various forms of unified conferencing capabilities.